 If you have ectropion, you will most likely have excess tearing.
 This happens because the eye gets dry, then makes more tears.
 The excess tears can't get into the tear drainage duct.
 Therefore, they build up inside the lower lid and then spill over the edge of the lid onto the cheek.

 The health care provider will make a diagnosis by doing an exam of the eyes and eyelids.
 Special tests are not needed most of the time.

 Artificial tears (a lubricant) may ease dryness and keep the cornea moist.
 Ointment may be helpful when the eye can't close all of the way, such as when you are asleep.
 Surgery is very often effective.
-The surgeon will tighten the muscles that hold the eyelids in place.
-It may be done as outpatient surgery setting.
+When ectropion is related to aging or paralysis, the surgeon can tighten the muscles that hold the eyelids in place.
+If the condition is due to scarring of the skin, a skin graft or laser treatment may be used.
+The surgery is most often done in the office or at an outpatient surgery center.
 A medicine is used to numb the area (local anesthesia) before the surgery.